VisionSystemsInc/terra/docs/terra/settings.rst

 .. option:: executor.num_workers

     The maximum number of workers that will be used.
-Not honored by :py:class:`terra.executor.sync.SyncExecutor` or :py:class:`terra.executor.celery.executor.CeleryExecutor`
+Not applicable to :py:class:`terra.executor.sync.SyncExecutor`.
+Not honored by :py:class:`terra.executor.celery.executor.CeleryExecutor`

     Default: number of cores